-The Karuna Center is a designated 501c3 organization, established as a way of helping individuals, communities, and organizations find ways to live and our work in ways that do not harm others or the planet by supporting social impact groups, building resilient communities, and making conflict generative and transformative.
-Finding ways to navigate challenges with compassion, especially in turbulent and unpredictable times, is crucial.
+The Karuna Center is a public benefit organization, established as a way of helping individuals, communities, and organizations find ways to live and our work in ways that do not harm others or the planet.
+Our mission is to cultivate our shared humanity and collective responsibility for a more just, kind and compassionate world by supporting social impact groups, building resilient communities, and making conflict generative and transformative.

 Wendy Wood, PhD and Thaïs Mazur, PhD, are the co-founders of The Karuna Center for Mindful Engagement.
 They are social scientists, leaders in organizations, veteran practitioners, and authors, and have dedicated their careers to work in the fields of organizational and community development, research and education, health care, conflict resolution and peace building.
 Dr. Wood and Dr. Mazur have lectured and led workshops and retreats internationally on leadership through mindful engagement; social systems transformation; social, environmental, and occupational justice; mind body medicine; trauma and peace building; and conflict resolution and engagement.